rbmowatt/glazewave/README.md

 	- More specific functionality can be placed within the class that inherits from Base
 	- BaseRequest is set up in such a way as to parse and present parameters in a format the backend api expects.
 It should be used as often as possible.
-		- `import  BaseRequest  from  './BaseRequest';` `class  BoardRequests  extends  BaseRequest{` `REQUEST_TYPE = 'BOARD';`
+		- `import  BaseRequest  from  './BaseRequest';`
+		- `class  BoardRequests  extends  BaseRequest{`
+		- `REQUEST_TYPE = 'BOARD';`
-	`constructor( session ){`
+		- `constructor( session ){`
-	` super(session);`
+		- `super(session);`
-	`this.endpoint = '/api/board';`
+		- `this.endpoint = '/api/board';`
-	`}.....`
+		- `}.....`
-`export  default  BoardRequests;`
+		- `export  default  BoardRequests;`
 ### Data and Search
-- Although Algolia is implemented it is not being used as a full data store from which to receive complete objects.
+- Although Elastic Search is implemented it is not being used as a full data store from which to receive complete objects.
-	- Algolia is used only for search
+	- Elastic Search is used only for search
-	- When a search is performed it triggers a call to the backend api with the id's returned  from Algolia.
+	- When a search is performed it triggers a call to the backend api with the id's returned  from Elastic Search.
 		- This is the hydrated data that will appear in the UI.
 ### Geolocation and Wave Data
 - Gathering wave data is a three step process
 	- Get geocordinates from google paces
-	- Find the nearest beach stored by geolocation via Algolia
+	- Find the nearest beach stored by geolocation via Elastic Search
 		- This data has been complied using Surfline
 	- Ping Stormglass for the wave data based on the nearest beached geoloc
 - The reason for the intermediate step is so that we are always looking at relevant data